aramiracle/connect_four_with_rl/README.md

   - The training loop, action selection, and episode completion are handled, with epsilon decay for exploration.
 - **Save Trained Agents:**
   - The script saves the trained C51 agents' states, target model states, and optimizer states after training.

+### `hybrid.py` Hybrid Dueling DQN Agent Training Script Summary

+This script defines a hybrid Dueling DQN agent for training in a Connect Four environment.
+Key components include:

+**DuelingDQN Model:**
+- A PyTorch neural network (`DuelingDQN`) implementing the Dueling DQN architecture, combining both value and advantage streams.
+- Utilizes one-hot encoding for board states.

+**Experience Replay Buffer:**
+- `ExperienceReplayBuffer` class managing a buffer of experiences for training stability.

+**HybridAgent Class:**
+- Agent using the hybrid Dueling DQN to learn optimal actions in the Connect Four environment.
+- Implements Double Q-learning by using the target model for action selection during training.
+- Introduces a penalty term for instant loss moves and adapts the loss calculation accordingly.
+- Performs a training step using the Mean Squared Error loss.
+- Includes a mechanism for updating the target model periodically.

+**Instant Loss Move Penalty:**
+- The agent identifies and penalizes instant loss moves during training, introducing a penalty term in the loss calculation.

+**Agent vs Agent Training:**
+- `agent_vs_agent_train` function facilitates training Hybrid Dueling DQN agents against each other.
+- Training loop, action selection, and episode completion are handled.

+**Example Usage:**
+- Creates a Connect Four environment and two Hybrid Dueling DQN agents.
+- Trains the agents in an adversarial setting.
+- Saves the trained agents' states for future use.

+This script introduces a hybrid Dueling DQN architecture to enhance Q-value estimation and introduces a penalty mechanism to discourage instant loss moves during training.
+The training process is facilitated in an adversarial setting, and the trained agents' states are saved for future use.

 ### Connect Four AI Testing Script Summary